BEng (Hons) Computer Aided Engineering and Design

 In 2006 Ian moved to London where he worked as a Pipeline Installation Analysis Engineer.
 While in London Ian was involved in many interesting and innovative projects.
 He spent time offshore carrying out analysis during pipeline installation and dredging operations in the North Sea.
 He was also seconded to Baku in Azerbaijan to conduct pipeline installation analysis.

 Ian joined Hawkins in early 2009, where he trained in the investigation of fires and explosions to add to his engineering experience.
 Since then he has worked on a broad spread of forensic investigations.
 These have ranged from fires in domestic properties, restaurants and vehicles to explosions in factories.

 Since 2014 Ian has been investigating pedestrian fall incidents.
 These include slips and trips on level surfaces and stair falls.
 He has attended courses concerning the investigation of pedestrian slips and trips and stair falls at the Health & Safety Executive's Laboratory.

-Ian is currently a Senior Associate based in our Leeds office.
+Ian is a Principal Associate based in our Leeds office.